SaschaLucius/interactive-scrum-guide/docs/Scrum_Guide_2017.md

 The Product Owner[ScrumTeam,ProductOwner] can help to clarify the selected Product Backlog items[ScrumArtifacts,ProductBacklog,ProductBacklogItem] and make trade-offs.
 If the Development Team[ScrumTeam,Developers] determines it has too much or too little work, it may renegotiate the selected Product Backlog items[ScrumArtifacts,ProductBacklog,ProductBacklogItem] with the Product Owner[ScrumTeam,ProductOwner].
-The Development Team[ScrumTeam,Developers] may also invite other people to attend to provide technical or domain advice.
+The Development Team[ScrumTeam,Developers] may also invite other people to attend[ScrumEvents,SprintPlanning,Attendees] to provide technical or domain advice.

 By the end of the Sprint Planning[ScrumEvents,SprintPlanning], the Development Team[ScrumTeam,Developers] should be able to explain to the Product Owner[ScrumTeam,ProductOwner] and Scrum Master[ScrumTeam,ScrumMaster] how it intends to work as a self-organizing[SelfManagement] team to accomplish the Sprint Goal[ScrumArtifacts,SprintBacklog,Commitment,SprintGoal] and create the anticipated Increment[ScrumArtifacts,Increment].